grafana/mimir/docs/sources/mimir/operators-guide/architecture/components/alertmanager.md

 #### Fallback configuration

-When a tenant doesn't have a Alertmanager configuration, the Grafana Mimir Alertmanager uses a fallback configuration, if configured.
+When a tenant doesn't have a Alertmanager configuration, the Grafana Mimir Alertmanager uses a fallback configuration.
-By default, there is no fallback configuration set.
+By default, there is always a fallback configuration set.
-Specify a fallback configuration using the `-alertmanager.configs.fallback` command-line flag.
+You can overwrite the default fallback configuration via the `-alertmanager.configs.fallback` command-line flag.

 > **Warning**: Without a fallback configuration or a tenant specific configuration, the Alertmanager UI is inaccessible and ruler notifications for that tenant fail.